xuyongzhi/dynamic_pointnet/README.md

            disadvantage: voxel size is very small, one point can never learn larger scale shape information.
 But the PointNet block size is much larger.
   -> Generate voxel within a block after feature encoder of PointNet, instead of from the whole scene.
   -> Then feed the voxel to RPN.
+* I believe Deformable convolution may be significantly useful for 3D learning.
+  Actually, it is a dynamicaly sampling for convulutional locationsbased on learnt features.
+Theoretically, the learnt offset should be instance region proposal.
+  - Let deformabel convolution automatically sample dense in difficult area and sparse in easy area.
+  - Or just use deformabel convolution to make region proposal of difficult area.
+Beacuse the shape of difficult area can definitely be replaced by a box.
+This technique may be useful.